pyros-dev/pyzmp/docs/tutorial.rst

 TODO : example using delegation

 A current limitation however is that discover currently works out of the box only from the same python interpreter.
+As a result we have to rely on a process manager running in the same interpreter.

-Later version will provide an API to make this between two different interpreters, trivial.
+A later version will provide an API to make this, between two different interpreters, trivial, so that process management can be done somewhere else.